Ambro17/slackify/README.md

 @slackify.action("no")
 def no(payload):
-    """If a user clicks no on the hello message, execute this callback""" text_blok = text_block('Boo!
+    """Run this if a user clicks no on the message above""" text_blok = text_block('Boo!
 You are so boring :thumbsdown:') respond(payload['response_url'], {'blocks': [text_blok]})
     return OK